The-OpenROAD-Project/OpenROAD/src/grt/README.md

 ### Repair Antennas

-The repair_antenna command checks the global routing for antenna violations and repairs the violations by inserting diodes near the gates of the violating nets.
+The `repair_antennas` command checks the global routing for antenna violations and repairs the violations by inserting diodes near the gates of the violating nets.
 By default the command runs only one iteration to repair antennas.
 Filler instances added by the